cywei23/convolutional-neural-networks/README.md

 ## Multi-Layer Perceptron, MNIST
 ---
-In this notebook, we will train an MLP to classify images from the [MNIST database](http://yann.lecun.com/exdb/mnist/) hand-written digit database.
+Train an MLP to classify images from the [MNIST database](http://yann.lecun.com/exdb/mnist/) hand-written digit database.

 The process will be broken down into the following steps:
 >1.
 Load and visualize the data